zendawg/timeclock4j/README.md

     javahelp/  multi-page-html/  pdf/  single-page-html/

+For those that do not have the time (or patience) to install `texinfo` or do not run Linux, the documentation, once built, is deployed to:

+    timeclockj.ui/src/main/resources/doc/

+Simply open up the `index.html` file kept within that directory with your preferred browser to take a look at the original documentation (which is now out of date).

 # Android

 The version of Android has not worked in a long time - there are plans to migrate this to Gradle.